Geetha495/learning_flask/README.md

 	- When user logins/signups then new session is created.
 	- When user logouts then the session is deleted.

+- Authorization :
+	- when a user enters url for home, without logging in, we should redirect user to login page
+	- When a user enters url for login/signup after logging in, then user should be redirected to home page
+	- This can be done with help of session dictionary, by checking whether email is already present or not.

 - About my code
 	- In routes.py, flask app is created using ```Flask(__name__)```
 	- In layout.html, just layout is written , and for index.html code block, we wrote